- Singapore: February

 Upon completing the Master of Psychology (Clinical), graduates will be eligible for full, general registration with the Psychology Board of Australia.
 After two years of supervised practice in the field, graduates will also be eligible for membership of the APS College of Clinical Psychologists.

 Masters Degree (Coursework) (AQF Level 9)

-Completion of an AQF Level 8 Bachelor Honours Degree with first or second class honours from a course accredited by the Australian Psychological Society or equivalent qualification from an overseas institution; or
+Completion of an AQF level 8 bachelor honours degree with Class 1 or 2A honours from a course accredited by the Australian Psychology Accreditation Council or equivalent qualification from an overseas institution; or

 Minimum English language proficiency requirements